-Students are able to, Use algorithms appropriately depending on the application, Apply algorithms independently for problems, Compare algorithms in terms of their complexity, Select suitable data structures for given problems Create data structures independently, Apply algorithms to different data structures and Use libraries for standard algorithms and data structures -- --
+Students are able to, - Use algorithms appropriately depending on the application, - Apply algorithms independently for problems, - Compare algorithms in terms of their complexity, - Select suitable data structures for given problems - Create data structures independently, - Apply algorithms to different data structures and - Use libraries for standard algorithms and data structures -- -- --

-Fundamentals of Information Technology & Operating Systems /ILV / Course no.: ENG1 / 2nd semester / Within the framework of the course: The basic structure of modern computer systems (system components, peripherals, computer architectures, etc.) is taught to the students, The representation of complex types of information is presented and the calculation (place value systems, computer arithmetic) of these systems is developed, The general concepts of operating systems are conveyed, The difference between architectural principles, memory and process management techniques, file systems, etc. concepts of current operating systems are taught, The ability to practice and evaluate the performance of these systems is communicated.
-Software Engineering /ILV / Course no.: ENG2 / 2nd semester / ECTS: 4.5 The course imparts knowledge in the following areas of software engineering: Course contents Procedure models Differences and similarities between software engineering and web engineering Modeling with structural diagrams Modeling with behavioral diagrams Modeling with architecture diagrams Modeling with interaction diagrams Modeling of web applications Analysis and analysis patterns Architectural description Design description and design samples quality assurance Algorithms and Data Structures in Software Development /ILV / Course no.: ENG3 / 2.
-Students can differentiate between algorithms and data structures with regard to their complexities Students are familiar with sorting algorithms and can choose suitable ones for their problems Students are familiar with search algorithms and can choose suitable ones for their problems Students are familiar with search algorithms and can choose suitable ones for their problems Students are able to create their own efficient algorithms and data structures Students know standard libraries for algorithms and data structures and are able to use them Fundamentals of Information Technology & Operating Systems /ILV / Course no.: ENG1 / 2nd semester / Lecture, group work, presentation and discussion of (practical) tasks Tooching and loorning mothods Software Engineering /ILV / Course no.: ENG2 / 2nd semester / ECTS: 4.5 Teaching and learning methods Lecture, instructional videos, self-study, quizzes, group work, presentation and discussion of solutions to exercises Algorithms and Data Structures in Software Development /ILV / Course no.: ENG3 / 2.
-Lecture, group work, presentation and discussion of (practical) tasks Evaluation Methods Criteria Fundamentals of Information Technology & Operating Systems /ILV / Course no.: ENG1 / 2nd semester / Seminar work and/or homework exercises and/or final examination Software Engineering /ILV / Course no.: ENG2 / 2nd semester / ECTS: 4.5 Evaluation rections criteria Term papers and/or final examination Algorithms and Data Structures in Software Development /ILV / Course no.: ENG3 / 2.
+Fundamentals of Information Technology & Operating Systems /ILV / Course no.: ENG1 / 2nd semester / Within the framework of the course: - The basic structure of modern computer systems (system components, peripherals, computer architectures, etc.) is taught to the students, - The representation of complex types of information is presented and the calculation (place value systems, computer arithmetic) of these systems is developed, - The general concepts of operating systems are conveyed, - The difference between architectural principles, memory and process management techniques, file systems, etc. concepts of current operating systems are taught, - The ability to practice and evaluate the performance of these systems is communicated.
+Software Engineering /ILV / Course no.: ENG2 / 2nd semester / ECTS: 4.5 The course imparts knowledge in the following areas of software engineering: Course contents Procedure models Differences and similarities between software engineering and web engineering Modeling with structural diagrams Modeling with behavioral diagrams Modeling with architecture diagrams Modeling with interaction diagrams Modeling of web applications Analysis and analysis patterns Architectural description Design description and design samples quality assurance Algorithms and Data Structures in Software Development /ILV / Course no.: ENG3 / 2. - Students can differentiate between algorithms and data structures with regard to their complexities - Students are familiar with sorting algorithms and can choose suitable ones for their problems - Students are familiar with search algorithms and can choose suitable ones for their problems - Students are able to create their own efficient algorithms and data structures - Students know standard libraries for algorithms and data structures and are able to use them Fundamentals of Information Technology & Operating Systems /ILV / Course no.: ENG1 / 2nd semester / Lecture, group work, presentation and discussion of (practical) tasks Topohing and leasuring mother de- Software Engineering /ILV / Course no.: ENG2 / 2nd semester / ECTS: 4.5 Teaching and learning methods Lecture, instructional videos, self-study, quizzes, group work, presentation and discussion of solutions to exercises Algorithms and Data Structures in Software Development /ILV / Course no.: ENG3 / 2.
+Lecture, group work, presentation and discussion of (practical) tasks Fundamentals of Information Technology & Operating Systems /ILV / Course no.: ENG1 / 2nd semester / Seminar work and/or homework exercises and/or final examination Evaluation Methods Criteria Software Engineering /ILV / Course no.: ENG2 / 2nd semester / ECTS: 4.5 Evaluation rections criteria Term papers and/or final examination Algorithms and Data Structures in Software Development /ILV / Course no.: ENG3 / 2.
 Homework exercises and/or seminar work (in groups) and/or final presentation and/or final examination